 Note that Brita water filters are designed for use with water that is treated municipally or well water that is tested on a regular basis to ensure microbiological safety.
-If the filter is used for well water that is not tested or treated regularly, algae is more likely to grow and to be a problem.
+If the filter is used with treated water, it is very unlikely tat algae will be a problem.